Mirror-Tang/ZeroBase-Document/README.md

 5. High Data Security.
 Offers nearly the same data security guarantees as fully private deployment options.
 Since the cloud only manages control plane data such as user management, computing power inventory, and scheduling, and server access can be restricted to internal network environments only, it simultaneously supports low maintenance, great user experience, and high security.

-6. Based on AutoDL, Vortex Private Cloud seamlessly utilizes the CodeWithGPU community images.
+6. Based on AutoDL, ZeroBase Private Cloud seamlessly utilizes the CodeWithGPU community images.

 ---